10 Real Benefits of Teaching Kids How to Use an Abacus

 - Long-term memory becomes stronger

-- The ability to remember things gets better.
+- Their overall ability to remember information increases

 3. Improves focus and concentration